NN2Poly: A polynomial representation for deep feed-forward artificial neural networks: Practical implementation

 \section{Practical implementation}

 In this section, some practical considerations about the implementation of NN2Poly are presented and discussed.
 First, given that it is common practice to scale the input of a NN to the $[-1, 1]$ range, our method uses a Taylor expansion around $0$.
 The validity of this approximation depends on the Taylor order as well as the activation function.
-Therefore, some constraints need to be imposed on the NN weights in order to limit the growth of the synaptic potentials to the range in which this Taylor expansion is well behaved.
+Therefore, some constraints need to be imposed on the NN weights in order to limit the growth of the synaptic potentials to the range in which this Taylor expansion is well-behaved.
 Second, the polynomial order grows too fast when using all possible coefficients obtained from successive layers.
-In practice, we will see that typically higher order terms are close to zero, and thus a maximum order can be imposed without any significant loss of accuracy.
+In practice, it is often observed that the higher-order terms in the polynomial model are negligible, leading to a situation where imposing a maximum order does not result in any significant loss of accuracy.
 Finally, a simplified approach is presented to avoid computing all the multiset partitions.
 A reference NN2Poly implementation is available, as an R package, at \url{https://github.com/IBiDat/nn2poly}, and all the results are available at \url{https://github.com/IBiDat/nn2poly.paper}.